TrustworthyFactory/factory/doc/admin_guide.rst

     | Eclemma           | http://update.eclemma.org/                                                            | All               |
     +-------------------+---------------------------------------------------------------------------------------+-------------------+

 Then, the Trustworthy Factory update site must be installed to complete the installation.
-The installation is realised using the zip file of the trustworthy factory.
+The installation is realised using the URL update site of the trustworthy factory (https://github.com/TrustworthyFactory/UpdatesiteFactory).

 At the end of the installation procedure, the eclipse.ini file must be modified.
 The line -product org.eclipse.platform.ide must be added/replaced in this file.